Email FacebookTwitterMenu burgerClose thin

 Long-term Capital Gains Tax Rates for 2025

 As you can see, the long-term capital gains tax rates are lower overall compared to the short-term rates.
-And for some taxpayers, there may be no capital gains tax at all associated with the sale of investment securities or other assets.
+And for some taxpayers, there may be no capital gains tax at all associated with the sale of investment securities or other assets held for more than a year.

 How to Minimize Short-Term Capital Gains Tax

 The tax bracket you land in is determined by your income and filing status.
 But it is possible to minimize your tax liability.
-Here are four common options you might consider for reducing your investment tax bill:
+Here are two options you might consider for reducing your investment tax bill:

 A financial advisor or tax preparer may be able to offer additional solutions or guidance on how to manage your investment tax liability.
 And it’s also important to remember that investment taxes are one part of the puzzle.